Art in the Park 2017

-The 44th annual 'Art in the Park' in Cheltenham will start on Saturday 22nd June 2013 and will run for 4 weeks, until Sunday 21st July, with different artists exhibiting their work each week.
+The 48th annual 'Art in the Park' in Cheltenham will start on Saturday 17th June 2015 and runs for 4 weeks, until Sunday 16th July, with different artists exhibiting their work each week.
 The format of the event allows the art on offer to be highly affordable.

 Our thanks go to our sponsors, Midwinters Solicitors, for their continuing support last year.
-A big thanks also to Regent Arcade in Cheltenham for providing us with a shop window to showcase our exhibition again this year.
 Thanks also to Radio Gloucestershire and The Gloucestershire Echo for mentioning us on air and on-line.
 Here's a selection of the many local media web-pages where we're listed, with many thanks to all concerned:

 About the Exhibition